-Are you ready for the best things to do Nusa Penida.
+Are you ready for the 23 best things to do on Nusa Penida island?
 Nusa Penida is the largest of the amazing three Nusa Islands which are situated close to mainland Bali, making it easy enough to visit for a day trip.
-There are also some stunning places to stay on Nusa Penida is just right to see everything this amazing island has to offer.
-When you arrive the island you will be offered scooters straight away.
+There are also some stunning places to stay on Nusa Penida, dream villas!

+When you arrive at Nusa island you will be offered to rent a scooter, straight away.
 I was like WOW as there are so many locals screaming “scooter scooter” but it’s the norm.
-We took one up and there offer and got a great deal after a little bartering and got the scooter for 60,000 Rupiah a day which is like $4 a day.
-This also amazingly enough comes with a full tank of gas and when the gas runs out it only costs you $1 to fill the whole tank back up.
+We took one up on their offer and got a great deal after a little bartering and got the scooter for 60,000 Rupiah a day, which is like $4 a day.
+This also, amazingly enough, comes with a full tank of gas and when the gas runs out it only costs you $1 to fill the whole tank back up.
 Bargain.
 This is the best way to get around the island.

-Check out the Nusa Penida 2 day tour
+Check out the Nusa Penida 2-day tour

 #1 Kelingking Beach

-This was the top thing on our Nusa Penida bucket list and it was the first epic place we visit.Kelingking secret point beach is a truly spectacular location and a must visit all those lucky enough to call at Nusa Penida.
+This was the top thing on our Nusa Penida island bucket list, and it was the first epic place we visited.Kelingking beach is a truly spectacular location and a must-visitor for all those lucky enough to call at Nusa Penida.
 However, getting down to the actual beach is not for the fainthearted due to the steep climb from the top of the cliff to the bottom.

 Enjoy the climb back up!

-#2 Kelingking Cliff Tops
+#2 Kelingking Cliff-Top

 Check out the Bali swing in Ubud